 Passionfruit Mille Crepe

-Last but least of the mille crepe selection was the Passionfruit-flavoured mille crepe.
-Fruit-flavoured cakes can be quite easily a hit and miss.
-But Sakurado actually managed to hit the spot with this passionfruit mille crepe.
-It’s got a sharp and tart flavours, which was extremely tangy and zingy to taste.
+Last but not least of the cake selection was the Passionfruit Mille Crepe.
+Fruit-flavoured cakes can be quite easily a hit and miss but Sakurado has managed to execute a good one.
+This Passionfruit Mille Crepe has got a sharp and tart flavour and was extremely tangy and zingy to taste.

-I enjoyed the wide selection of cakes that Sakurado has to offer.
-Although in my most utmost opinion, I did feel the mille crepe was slightly on the pricier end.
+All in all, I enjoyed the wide selection of cakes that Sakurado has to offer.
+Although in my utmost opinion, I did find the Mille Crepe slightly on the pricier end and not as worth the value.
 There’s definitely room to turn this already-good cake into a wowing one worthing over 6-quid a slice.
-I would also recommend their Basque Burnt Cheesecake which turned out to be one of my favourites of all!
+But, as mentioned, I would definitely recommend their Basque Burnt Cheesecake instead, which turned out to be one of my favourites of all!

-All their cakes except the Rum Canele is halal friendly.
+All their cakes, except the Rum Canele, are halal.